Haerbernd/Vokabeltrainer/README.md

 key (the words in the second double quation marks (example: `"program-language" : "en"`, "program language" = key, "en"= value)) you can configure the program.

 `"program-language"` decides the language in which the programs texts will be displayed.
-Currently, only German and English are supported.
+Currently German, Englisch and machine translated Spanish (`es-mt`) are supported.
 You can see all possible values at `"possible-options"` in language.json in the config folder.
 In this file you can also add more translations by opening a new dictionary in it, choosing a language code, adding it to `"possible-options"` and translating all the values for the same keys in your new dictionary.

 `"vocab-to"` decides the origin language and the translated language of the vocabularies.
 The first value (for
 example: `en`) sets the origin language (the language you know and will start translating from), then a hyphen (-) is